Micka41/VancedxMicroG/README.md

 This fork tweaks MicroG to be usable by applications that require Google authentication such as YouTube Vanced.

+## Warning!
+Vanced microG probably not work in ReVanced/RVX in future as recent changes from ReVanced/RVX to use with they specific MicroG called ReVanced MicroG

 ## Notable changes

 - No longer a system app